openstack-infra/system-config/doc/source/devstack-gate.rst

 which installs a devstack configuration file, and invokes devstack.
 Once devstack is finished, it runs Tempest, which performs integration testing.
 After everything is done, devstack-gate copies and formats all of the logs for archival.
-A jenkins jobs then copies these logs to the log archive.
+Zuul then copies these logs to the log archive.

 How to Debug a Devstack Gate Failure
 ====================================